huiziy/hyperparameter_tune/hyperparameter_tuning.md

     ## [1] 0.8335155

-By tuning the hyperparameters, we achieve the new Rsquared of 83.35 %, almost 30 % improvement from the benchmark.
+By tuning the hyperparameters, we achieve the new Rsquared of 83.35 %, over 30 % improvement from the benchmark.
 ------------------------------------------------------------------------------------------------------------------